NBISweden/aida-datahub-docs/docs/data/data-sharing-handler-decider.md

 # Handling data sharing requests

-This is a guide of how to process data sharing requests, both as a handler and as a decider.
-If you are a decider, you can go directly to the [decider](#approving-applications-as-a-decider) section.
+This is a guide of how to process data sharing requests on REMS, both as a handler and as a decider.
+If you are a decider, once you've logged in to REMS you can go directly to the [decider](#approving-applications-as-a-decider) section.

 Once a request for data sharing has been sent to REMS, a handler must review it.
 If the application looks good, the handler then sends it to the designated decider for that dataset.